glennbechdevops/unleash-feature-management/README.md

 or services, facilitating data-driven decision-making and proactive engagement with their audience.
 This feature is a valuable tool for monitoring and understanding customer opinions, improving brand reputation, and enhancing user experiences.

+### AWS Lambda

+AWS Lambda is a serverless computing service that allows developers to run code without provisioning or managing servers.
+It automatically scales applications by running code in response to triggers such as changes in data, HTTP requests, or even specific system events.
+Lambda functions are event-driven and can be written in various programming languages, including Python, Node.js, Java, and more.
+With AWS Lambda, users are only charged for the compute time they consume, making it a cost-effective option for executing small, on-demand functions without maintaining dedicated server infrastructure.
+It's commonly used for microservices architectures, data processing, and automating cloud operations.

+### AWS SAM

+AWS Serverless Application Model (AWS SAM) is an open-source framework designed to simplify the development, deployment, and management of serverless applications on AWS.
+It extends AWS CloudFormation to provide a simplified syntax for defining serverless resources, such as AWS Lambda functions, API Gateway endpoints, DynamoDB tables, and more.
+With SAM, developers can easily define and deploy complex serverless applications in a declarative template, manage configurations, and package their code for deployment.
+SAM also includes the AWS SAM CLI, which allows for local testing and debugging of serverless applications, making it a powerful tool for both development and operational efficiency.
+By streamlining the creation of serverless resources, AWS SAM enables rapid iteration and seamless integration with other AWS services.

+### Unleash.io

+Unleash is an open-source feature management platform that enables developers to control the release of features in their applications using feature toggles.
+It allows for the gradual rollout of new features, enabling teams to enable or disable them without deploying new code.
+This helps reduce risks during deployment, improve testing, and provide a more flexible development process.
+Unleash supports various toggle strategies, such as user-specific, gradual rollouts, or environment-based toggles, allowing for fine-grained control over which users or environments see new features.
+This makes it ideal for continuous delivery and A/B testing scenarios.

+## Lab intro

 In this lab you will